I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ns-dxva-_dxva_highlight.md

 </li>
 </ul>

 `wHighlightIndices`

 Contains four palette indexes.
 Each palette index consists of 4 bits.
 Each 2-bit index in the highlighted rectangular area of the DXPD is used to select among these four palette indexes.
 The 4 most significant bits are for index 3, the next 4 bits are for index 2, the next 4 bits are for index 1, and the 4 least significant bits are for index 0.

 ## Remarks
 The DXVA_Highlight structure is formulated in a manner compatible with the DVD video specification as specified by the DVD Forum.
+<div class="alert"><b>Note</b>    There is a difference between the way the DVD specification defines a subpicture rectangular area and the convention used by Microsoft.
+This section follows the Microsoft convention so a rectangle of width 10 and height 10 in the upper-left corner of the picture is defined by <b>top</b> = 0, <b>left</b> = 0, <b>right</b> = 10, <b>bottom</b> = 10.
+The DVD specification defines <b>right</b> = 9 and <b>bottom</b> = 9.</div><div> </div>

 ## Requirements
 | &nbsp; | &nbsp; |